akdash89/PVHCorpTest/README.md

-# Appian PMA
+# PVH Corp Assignment

 ====================

-This repositories hosts FASAL UI ASIGNMENT project.
-This has navigation flOW,filter interactions,drop down interaction,sucessmessage validation
+This repositories hosts PVH Corp ASIGNMENT project.
+This has login flow,login error message validation and add new address flow .

 Prerequisites